merrilymeredith/rb-compress-lzw/README.md

 **TODO**:

-* limited code size test is failing, does not seem to be a string encoding issue
 * Code isn't the most efficient, but get impl right first.
+Buffering with a queue of 8 codes makes the packed code always fit an octet boundary.
 * everything should be lsb-first it seems? (remove feature but add an echo of header bytes to bad header error message so it's easy to see if someone encounters an msb0 one.)
+* Add a set of tests that tries to find compress binaries installed to use for compatibility tests.

 To get right to work, check out the LZW::Simple class.